Lambda-X/lambdax-blog/resources/templates/md/posts/2016-02-23-snake-game-part-2.md

 ## 5. The end

-With the app-state so nicely encapsulated in one single place it's very easy to add features like chaning the board size or pause the game.
+With the app-state so nicely encapsulated in one single place it's very easy to add features like changing the board size or pause the game.
 If you want to know more about this style of programming and state management I highly recommend reading the [re-frame tutorial](https://github.com/Day8/re-frame).